walle89/apt-mirror-speed-test/README.md

-# APT mirror speed test
+# APT Mirror Speed Test

 Performs speed and latency testing of Ubuntu and Debian mirrors.

 ## System requirements

-Only internet-connected Linux-based systems with Curl are supported.
+This script is designed for internet-connected Linux-based systems with Curl installed.

 ## Ubuntu